 Featuring 3300m of ascent, the 100km Gold Ultra route is the ultimate Peak District Challenge, and should be attempted by teams of fit and experienced trekkers or runners who want to see the best that the Peak District has to offer.
 You’ll visit high points and viewpoints on your way between checkpoints, and there is a lot of climbing involved.
-You’ll leave Hathersage at 9pm on the night of Friday 18 September 2020.
+You’ll leave Hathersage at 9pm on Friday night.
 Night navigation experience is essential.

 Cutoffs and pace